-A Beautiful Ruin: The Generation that Transformed New York City, 1967-1985Stephen Zacks
+A Beautiful Ruin: The Generation that Transformed New York, 1967-1986Stephen Zacks

 4 West Burton Place

 Chicago, Illinois 60610

-A generation of suburban youth and post-immigration reform non-Western groups arrived in New York during its greatest period of decline and started creating institutions, producing artistic projects in public space, and creating new ways of living in the postindustrial city.
+A generation of suburban youth and post-immigration reform non-Western groups arrive in New York during its greatest period of decline and create institutions, produce artistic projects in public space, and create new ways of living in the postindustrial city.
 A Beautiful Ruin is a densely detailed narrative nonfiction account of their activities during New York's economic low point, capturing the texture of the streets, the fascinations of street art and performance, the romance of the declining manufacturing districts where they lived and worked, the sociological world they inhabited, and how the real estate market, banking industry and city government encouraged their activities.
 In the aftermath of the fiscal crisis, new forms of urban life, real estate models, art practices, imaginative architecture, cultural institutions, ethnographic fusions, pop culture trends, and art stars emerged as beacons of a new way of living.

 Copyright © 2008–2016 Graham Foundation.
 All rights reserved.